swung/analytics-gerrit-stats/README.md

 4. Add checks to detect schema change
 5. This script needs to be puppetized and launched from a cronjob every day at 11:59PM UTC.
     Andrew, maybe you can have a look at this next week?
 6. Add developer-centric measures
 7. Add active developers metric
+8. Contemplate use of server side db cursor

 ## Workflow